FINA World Junior Open Water Championships

 Apart from individual events, a 3km Team Event composed of three swimmers is also organised for both age categories.

-The 2nd FINA World Junior Open Water Swimming Championships took place from September 5-7, 2014 in Balatonfured, Lake Balaton (HUN).
+Balatonfured, Lake Balaton (HUN) staged the 2nd FINA World Junior Open Water Swimming Championships from September 5-7, 2014.
+Guadalajara (MEX) will be the host in 2016.

 OWS Junior Worlds, Day 3: Hungary and China close on high note